-Based on my review of the facts and analyses contained in the attached EA, I conclude the temporary beddown of B-1B aircraft, personnel, munitions and equipment would not have a significant environmental impact, either by itself or cumulatively with other projects at and near GFAFB.
+Based on my review of the facts and analyses contained in the attached EA, I conclude the temporary beddown of B-1B aircraft, personnel, munitions and equipment will have no significant environmental impact, either by itself or cumulatively with other projects at and near GFAFB.
 Accordingly, an environmental impact statement is not required.
 The signing of the finding of no significant impact completes the environmental impact analysis process.
-The NOA initiated a 30-day public review and comment period that began September 11, 2024.
-The USAF anticipated that the public comment period would close on 10 October 2024.
-The public review period was extended until October 29, 2024, in light of modifications to the published EA; XX comments were received.
+The Notice of Availability (NOA) initiated a 30-day public review and comment period that began September 11, 2024.
+The DAF anticipated that the public comment period would close on 10 October 2024.
+The public review period was extended until October 29, 2024, in light of modifications to the published EA.
+No comments were received during the public comment period.
 See attached EA for more information.